vaadin/framework/README-TESTS.md

 “@Test” is needed for it to be run at all.

-“throws Exception” should always be added to avoid catching exceptions inside the test (exception == test fail).
+“throws Exception” should usually be added to avoid catching exceptions inside the test, as most often an exception means the test has failed.
+Unhandled exceptions will always fail the test; if you use checked exceptions, you'll need to handle them somehow or decide they're automatically failures on exception.

-The beginning of the test should open the UI class in the browser using openTestURL();
+The beginning of the test should request the UI using openTestURL();

     public void testLabelModes() throws Exception {
     // Causes the test to be opened with the debug console open.
 Typically not needed